sadkowsk/native-lands-locator/README.md

 <img width="855" alt="Screenshot 2023-12-14 at 11 14 18" src="https://github.com/sadkowsk/native-lands-locator/assets/143565317/6910c003-d493-4024-8d18-83046cca46b6">

 > [!NOTE]
-> Due to its publication before GPT-4, the pseudocode in Algorithm 10 specifies the architecture for GPT-2.
-Phuong and Hutter explain, "GPT-3 is identical except larger, and replaces dense attention in Line 6 by sparse attention, i.e. each token only uses a subset of the full context."
+> Algorithm 10's pseudocode specifies the architecture for GPT-2.
+Phuong and Hutter also explain, "GPT-3 is identical except larger, and replaces dense attention in Line 6 by sparse attention, i.e. each token only uses a subset of the full context."
 Likewise, GPT-4's architecture pseudocode would also incorporate

 ### 2-B. Task Sequence
 Prompt engineering methods